-26 – 100 in alphabetical order: Oreoluwa Adeyemi, managing director and head, HSBC Strategic Innovation Investments
+26 – 100 in alphabetical order by company: Oreoluwa Adeyemi, managing director and head, HSBC Strategic Innovation Investments

 Adeyemi joined HSBC in 2006 to concentrate on mergers and acquisitions transactions, then shifting in 2008 to a senior associate and eventually an investment director role for Principal Investments, HSBC’s private equity (PE) arm.
 He was a founding member of the team, which was focused on Africa investments and also co-invested alongside global private equity firms in deals in Europe and North America.